-Commissum’s monthly managed vulnerability assessment ensures continued network security.
+Commissum’s monthly managed vulnerability testing ensures continued network security.

 With about eight thousand vulnerabilities being discovered in commercial software annually, can you really afford to wait twelve months between penetration tests?
 While most vulnerabilities will not affect your organisation’s infrastructure, even if one percent impacts upon your environment, you could be exposed to twenty a quarter or almost seven per month on average.

 Our managed monthly scanning is designed to complement full penetration testing, once this CREST level of detailed testing has established the impact of exploiting a vulnerability and breaching your defences.